 - M.B.A., Palmer Scholar, The Wharton School of the University of Pennsylvania

-Mr. Tandon is a Vice President based in Mumbai.
+Mr. Tanna is a Vice President based in Mumbai.

 Mr. Wong is a Vice President based in Hong Kong.